wellcomecollection/wellcomecollection.org/prismic-model/README.md

 1. Make PR (`A`) that only removes fields from queries
 2. Prepare a second PR (`B`) that removes slices/fields completely
+3. Get both `A` and `B` approved before moving on.
-3. Merge and deploy `A` all the way to prod
+4. Merge and deploy `A` all the way to prod
-4. Whilst running `B` locally, run `yarn deployType` command lines
+5. Whilst running `B` locally, run `yarn deployType` command lines
-5. Publish something in Prismic to ensure it uses the new types
+6. Publish something in Prismic to ensure it uses the new types
-6. Merge and deploy `B` all the way to Prod
+7. Merge and deploy `B` all the way to Prod

 If you are **adding fields to a custom type** and it needs to be specifically referenced in a query, you must **deploy the changes to Prismic first**, before deploying queries to those fields in the content app.